 Does the location of the proposed Generating Facility or the aggregate generation capacity on the Line Section create impacts to safety or reliability that cannot be adequately addressed without a group or Impact Study?

- If yes (fail), review of the failure may determine the requirements to address the failure; otherwisea groupor Impact Study is required.
+ If yes (fail), review of the failure may determine the requirements to address the failure; otherwise the Interconnecting Customer will go to the Standard Process.

  If no (pass), Supplemental Review is complete.